-I am a microbial ecologist who applies molecular techniques to study how microbial communities – that is, the assembly of bacteria, fungi and other microscopic organisms – affect ecosystem processes of importance to humanity.
+I am an environmental microbiologist who applies molecular techniques to study how microbial communities – that is, the assembly of bacteria, fungi and other microscopic organisms – affect ecosystem processes of importance to humanity.
 I maintain two major areas of research: a) the microbial ecology of tick-borne diseases and b) the biogeography of soil microbial communities.
 My research is carried out in collaboration with a team of undergraduate researchers at Green Mountain college and I mentor students in the Masters of Science in Environmental Studies program.
 If you are interested in joining my lab, feel free to drop me a line.

 The microbial ecology of Lyme disease

 For the past four years I have been funded by the Vermont Genetics Network to study environmental and microbiological factors that influence how Lyme disease risk varies across forested ecosystems of Rutland County, Vermont.
 My research lab of undergraduate students and I perform annual measurements of tick densities in several local forests and test these ticks for infection with Borrelia burgdorferi, the spirochaete bacterium that causes Lyme disease.
 Additionally, we characterize the biodiversity and species composition of bacteria inhabiting the ticks.
 We are testing the hypothesis that the particular assembly of microbial species inhabiting a tick (the “tick microbiome”) affects the likelihood that the tick will maintain an infection that can be passed on to other animals, including humans.